habakukhain/habakukhain.github.io/_drafts/dictators_handbook.md

 (ix) Czar Nicholas II. and how to fight alcoholism.
 Czar Nicholas banned Vodka in 1917, because he thought it would hinder his war efforts.
 Apparently, this cut away a significant part of his revenue, as the vodka tax made up up to a third of his income.
 This loss of money made him unable to pay the army protecting the Winter Palace, leading to a cold rest of the winter for the Romanows in Yekatarinburg.

 (x) Ben Bella and keeping your mouth shut.
 Ben Bella was leader of Algeria after the war of independence.
-One day he announced a meeting of the politburo a week later, announcing that he would get rid of most of his supporters.
+One day he announced a meeting of the politburo a week later, with an attached agenda implying that he would get rid of most of his supporters.
 His supporters not happy about it, staged a coup and had a week to plan it.

 ### Key passages